CODE Terms and Conditions

 d.
 The Member can opt out of participation in the CODE Buying Group by giving notice to CODE by email to email@example.com in which case no data will be shared with CODE Buying Group partners.

 a.
-A Joining Fee will be due in respect of each Practice (including the initial Subscribed Practices) added to the Member’s Subscription and, if a Member changes from one Membership Package to another, in respect of each Practice covered by the Member’s Subscription.
+If specified in the Member’s Subscription Agreement, a Joining Fee will (unless otherwise agreed) be due in respect of each Practice (including the initial Subscribed Practices) added to the Member’s Subscription and, if a Member changes from one Membership Package to another, in respect of each Practice covered by the Member’s Subscription.
 The Joining Fee is as set out in the Member’s Subscription Agreement, failing which shall be at CODE’s then prevailing rates.
 The Joining Fee will usually be collected using the credit or debit card details provided, or by Direct Debit and the Member hereby agrees to collection by this method.

 b.
 A Subscription Fee will be due in respect of each Practice forming part of the Member’s Subscription.
 The initial Subscription Fee for the Member, which will depend on the Membership Package subscribed for, is as set out in the Member’s Subscription Agreement (failing which shall be at CODE’s then prevailing rates) and shall be valid for at least the initial Subscription Period or, if longer, such period as is set out in the Subscription Agreement.
 Thereafter, the Subscription Fee will be subject to review from time to time.
 Subject to exceptional circumstances, no increase shall take effect until the Member’s next Subscription Period and the Member shall be given not less than 4 months’ prior written notice of the increase prior to the commencement of that Subscription Period.